Parsl/parsl/docs/userguide/futures.rst

            print('Oops!
 Something really bad happened')

 In addition to being able to capture exceptions raised by a specific app, Parsl also raises ``DependencyErrors`` when apps are unable to execute due to failures in prior dependent apps.
-That is, an app that is dependent on the successful completion of another app will fail with a dependency error if any of the apps on which it depends fail.
+That is, an app that is dependent upon the successful completion of another app will fail with a dependency error if any of the apps on which it depends fail.

 DataFutures
 -----------

+While an AppFuture represents the execution of an asynchronous app, a DataFuture represent a file that an app produces.
+Parsl's dataflow model requires such a construct so that it can determine when other apps that are to consume a file produced by the app can start execution.
-While AppFutures represent the execution of an asynchronous app, DataFutures represent the files an app produces.
-Parsl's dataflow model, in which data is passed from one app to another via files, requires such a construct to enable apps to validate the creation of required files and to subsequently resolve dependencies when input files are created.
-When invoking an app, Parsl requires that a list of output files be specified (using the outputs keyword argument).
-A DataFuture for each file is returned by the app when it is executed.
-Throughout execution of the app Parsl will monitor these files to 1) ensure they are created, and 2) pass them to any dependent apps.
-DataFutures are accessible through the ``outputs`` attribute of the AppFuture.
+When calling an app that produces files as outputs, Parsl requires that a list of output files be specified via the ``outputs`` keyword argument.
+A DataFuture is returned for each file by the app when it executes.
+As the app executes, Parsl will monitor each file to 1) ensure it is created, and 2) pass it to any dependent app(s).
+The DataFutures thus produced by an app are accessible through the ``outputs`` attribute of the AppFuture.
 DataFutures are inherited from Python's `concurrent library <https://docs.python.org/3/library/concurrent.futures.html>`_.

 The following code snippet shows how DataFutures are used: